All resources

 Using AVERAGE for Multiple Columns

-You can use the AVERAGE function in Google Sheets to calculate the average across multiple columns.
+You can use the AVERAGE function to get the average values across multiple columns.
 By selecting ranges from different columns, the AVERAGE function will compute the mean value for each selected range.

-To apply this method, we'll add the salaries for July and June to the existing table and calculate the average salary for the summer.
+To apply this method, we’ll add the salaries for July and June to the existing table and get the average salary for the summer.

 The formula will look like this: